varunrao10/Domestic_Airport_Airline_Delay_Pred/README.md

 - Data stored in tables and stores the formatted raw data and the Machine learning model Data

-- Includes at least two tables (or collections, if using MongoDB) + Includes at least one join using the database language (not including any joins in Pandas) two linked csvs to concatenate play airport names and airline names in the original dataset.
-Our team used databases to join them.

 - Join on another airplane dataset to provide airport names and latitude and longitude

-- Includes at least one connection (using SQLAlchemy or PyMongo)

 - Using the JDBC connector to write to the database